The Regions Tradition at Greystone Golf & Country Club

 2003 - Tom Watson fulfilled a promise to his caddie, Bruce Edwards, by winning the JELD-WEN Tradition, his second consecutive major championship win: Watson's clutch up-and-down birdie on the final hole gave him multiple majors in a season for the first time since 1982.

-The Countrywide Tradition in Aloha, OR
+The Countrywide Tradition at Superstition Mountain in Scottsdale, AZ

 The Tradition at Desert Mountain in Scottsdale, AZ

 1999 - After three inches of snow on the Cochise Course at Desert Mountain on Friday and another round of snow on Sunday morning, Australian Graham Marsh became the seventh different winner of The Tradition and the first international player to win the event.
-After the Friday round was canceled, Marsh sho 67 on Saturday to take a three-stroke lead over Larry Nelson.
+After the Friday round was canceled, Marsh shot 67 on Saturday to take a three-stroke lead over Larry Nelson.
 When a second storm moved into the Scottsdale area on Sunday morning, the final round was canceled and the tournament was reduced to a 36-hole event.
 Marsh was declared the winner.

 1998 - Gil Morgan took full advantage of Tom Wargo's troubles late on the front nine on Sunday to capture his second consecutive Tradition title, his 10th career victory on the Champions Tour.